santosh0787/consul_terraform_example/README.md

    `consul agent -dev`

    Terraform state and variables are not stored permanently.
 Once consul is stopped data is lost.
-Open the terminal session untill this lesson is completed.
+Open the terminal session until this lesson is completed.

    Open the Consul URL http://localhost:8500/